INFO FOR PUPPY BUYERS

 All puppies going to new homes outside NSW need to be regsitered with local council in their new state of residence.

-Puppies are not started on Heatworm treatment before going to their new homes.
+Puppies are not started on heartworm treatment before going to their new homes however they are wormed at 8 weeks old with Milbemax or Milpro which if continued monthly also protects against heartworm.
 Heartworm prevention can be started from three to six months of age.
 You can discuss the many options available on the market today with your veterinarian.

 Tail docking is now illegal in ALL states of Australia without a medical reason so none of our puppies have docked tails.